Enhancing grassland ecosystems while sustaining private, profitable ranching

 Duties

-An intern will work closely with Tim on a variety of ranching tasks as their capabilities allow, including but not limited to: stockmanship and low-stress cattle handling, rotational grazing management, daily livestock care, fixing fences, moving hay, and branding.
+Candidate will work closely with Tim on a variety of ranching tasks as capabilities allow, including, but not limited to, stockmanship and low-stress cattle handling, rotational grazing management, daily livestock care, fence repair, hay moving, and branding.

 Horseback riding experience is not required.
-However, horses are valued and utilized on the ranch and an intern will have an opportunity to learn horsemanship.
-ATVs and side by side’s are also available to use.
+However, horses are valued and utilized on the ranch, and candidate will have the opportunity to learn horsemanship.
+ATVs and side-by-sides are also available to use.

 Additional responsibilities as needed and as per request.